EPCCed/Activities/Activities/Sort/Readme.md

-Graph paper for use with the ball sort can be generated via: https://www.blocklayer.com/graph-paper.aspx some sample blank paper with ~5mm spacing which should be useable with the the small sticky circles can be generated using the options given by the image below.
+Graph paper for use with the ball sort can be generated via: https://www.blocklayer.com/graph-paper.aspx some sample blank paper with ~5mm spacing which should be usable with the the small sticky circles can be generated using the options given by the image below.

 ![A3 Options](imgs/a3_options.png)